 Joint Venture with FRAS-LE, BRAZIL for Commercial Vehicle Brake Linings and Pads.

-In December 2017, ASK entered into a joint agreement with Fras – Le, Brazil (Part of Randon Group) for the production of brake pads and linings for commercial vehicles (trailers, trucks and buses above 3.5 tons) to supply the OEM and IAM markets.
+In December 2017, ASK entered into a joint agreement with Fras – Le, Brazil (Part of the Randon Group) for the production of brake pads and linings for commercial vehicles (trailers, trucks and buses above 3.5 tons) to supply to the OEM, IAM & export market.

-ASK (World Leader in Two Wheeler Friction) and Fras-le (World Leader in Commercial Vehicle Friction segment).
+ASK (World Leader int two wheeler Friction Products) and Fras-le (World Leader in Commercial Vehicle Friction segment).

-According to the agreement, the Companies plan to enter into a partnership for the production of brake pads and linings for commercial vehicles to supply the OEM and IAM markets.
+According to the agreement, the Companies plan to enter into a partnership for the production of brake pads and linings for commercial vehicles to supply to the OEM, IAM & export market.
 The Joint Venture plans to invest more than Rs.100 Crores over a period of 3 years and generating a further employment of more than 900 people.

 “The Joint Venture will enable customers to enjoy world class products at competitive pricing.
 This is our contribution to the “Make in India” vision of the country”, states K. S. Rathee, Chairman and Managing Director, ASK.

 “I foresee a great future for the Joint Venture as it combines best-in class technology with India’s manufacturing strengths” added Aman Rathee, President, ASK Automotive – Friction division.

 “The market for commercial vehicles in India is very large and shows excellent prospects for future development.
 Fras-le wishes to be part of this market, which is in line with our plans for growth and internationalization”, states the CEO of Fras-le, Sérgio de Carvalho, referring, among other factors, to the economic stability in India.

 “Within our group, we have a long history of participating in Joint Ventures and we believe that this operation in India will be very successful as well”, said David Abramo Randon, President of Random Companies.